Can I Grow Cucumbers?

-No summer garden should be without cucumbers.
+No summer garden is complete without cucumbers.
 They are very easy to grow and are very prolific.
-Planted in a section of the garden that receives full sun and has an evenly moist, fertile soil, success is almost guaranteed.
+Planted in a section of the garden that receives full sun and has an evenly moist, fertile soil, success in growing cucumbers is almost guaranteed.

 Like other summer vine crops, cucumbers are heavy feeders and demand a steady supply of water.
 Work plenty of organic matter (compost, well-rotted manure) into the soil before planting to help it retain moisture and to provide the nutrients the cucumber plants will need throughout the season.
 A soil pH of 6.8 or higher is preferred.